 Capital One will also provide a link to the Guide to Benefits that comes with each of their cards, a very handy resource.

-Our highest-rated Capital One credit cards are the Capital One Spark Cash Select – $500 Cash Bonus (Review) and the Capital One Spark Cash for Business (Review).
+Our highest-rated Capital One credit cards are the Capital One Spark Cash Select – $500 Cash Bonus (Review) and the Capital One Spark Cash Plus.
 Both Spark Cash cards earn cash back at a flat rate on every purchase with no limits, a compelling feature for businesses that spend a lot of money but don’t want to think too much about redeeming their rewards.
 The cash back will simply be added to your account as statement credits.

 If you’re strictly interested in a travel rewards card, you should instead opt for one of the Spark Miles cards, the Capital One Spark Miles Select for Business (Review) and Capital One Spark Miles for Business (Review).
 They’re similar to the Spark Cash cards, except they earn miles that can be redeemed through Capital One (or transferred to travel loyalty programs) and include some travel-oriented benefits.